spacelift-io/user-documentation/docs/integrations/audit-trail.md

 ## Webhook Setup

-In order to set up the audit trail, navigate to the Audit trail section of your account settings and choosing the _configuration_ tab, and click the _Set up_ button:
+In order to set up webhooks for audit events, navigate to the Audit trail section of your account settings and choosing the _configuration_ tab, and click the _Set up_ button:

 ![](<../assets/screenshots/audit-trail-page.png>)